sanyaade-mobiledev/vimfiles/README.md

 ## Tips

-### BTCheat
+### MSCheat

-Within Vim type `:h btcheat` to view key and leader bindings for the Bit Theory configuration.
+Within Vim type `:h mscheat` to view key and leader bindings for the Mode Set configuration.

 ### Makefile